cgarry/ser-player/README.md

 ##Building SER Player for Windows
 This section has some basic notes on building the application for Windows.
 These notes assume a Windows PC is being used to build the application.
-* Install Qt v5.4.1 and Qt Creator
+* Install Qt v5.4.1 or later and Qt Creator
 * Open Qt project file **ser-player\ser_player.pro** with Qt Creator
 * Select **Release** instead of **Debug**.
 * Do **Build Menu->Run qmake** to run qmake.